Grady Nutt

 Grady Lee Nutt (September 2, 1934 – November 23, 1982) was a Southern Baptist minister, humorist, television personality, and author.
-He was an uncle to performer Joey Lauren Adams.
 His humor revolved around rural Southern Protestantism and earned him the title of "The Prime Minister of Humor".

 Childhood and early career

 Grady Lee Nutt was born in Amarillo, Texas, the oldest of four children (three sons and a daughter) born to Grady C. and Doris (née Rickman) Nutt.
 Reared in a family of devout Baptists, Nutt was a licensed minister by the age of 13.
+He was an uncle to actress, director Joey Lauren Adams.

 Nutt briefly attended Wayland Baptist College in Plainview, Texas, before transferring to Baylor University.
 Immediately after graduation, he married Eleanor Wilson and served as youth minister of the First Baptist Church of Waco and later at Gaston Avenue Baptist Church in Dallas.

 In 1960, he moved to Louisville, Kentucky, to attend the Southern Baptist Theological Seminary, where he simultaneously pastored churches in the Louisville metro area.
 Following his graduation in 1964, he served as director of alumni affairs and assistant to the president of Southern Seminary.